-All our Societies are run by the pupils themselves, led by those in the Upper School, and involve a mixture of external speakers and internal pupil-led discussions and presentations.
+Most of our Societies are run by the pupils themselves, led by those in the Upper School, and involve a mixture of external speakers and internal pupil-led discussions and presentations.
 Recent external speakers include Robert Choke, Chairman of the Office for Budget Responsibility; Andrew Copson, Chief Executive of the British Humanist Association; Jacob Rees Mogg, Conservative MP; and Kate Adie, former chief news correspondent for the BBC.
 Past pupil-led events have discussed areas such as online privacy, the biology of dyslexia, music in the fiction of Murakami, solving chessboard problems and the existence of a gay gene.

 The nature of Westminster’s approach to learning means that a debate-style challenging of ideas and development of arguments is common to most of the Societies; however, there are also several specific debating societies, teams and programmes.
 As well as internal opportunities such as House Debating, Westminster pupils can get involved in external inter-school competitions both nationally and internationally.
 In recent years we have experienced enormous success in these competitions and this year, as part of Team GB, one Westminster pupil took Gold and was crowned one of the world’s best debaters, our top French debating pair reached the final of National French Debating Competition at the Institut Français and, last year, our Westminster debating team won the UCL Schools Tournament and reached the Grand Finals of the SOAS Schools Tournament and Debate Mate Cup.